• 5.0/5 from 223+ reviews.

 How many hours do you sleep deeply?

-On average, the entire sleep cycle, which lasts about one and a half hours, is completed about 3 to 6 times per night.
-The stage of deep sleep in which the body recovers lasts the longest at the beginning of the night.
+On average, the entire sleep cycle, which lasts about an hour and a half, is completed about 3 to 6 times per night.
+The stage of deep sleep in which the body recovers lasts longest at the beginning of the night.
 With each repetition of the sleep cycle, the duration of this stage decreases.
-Therefore, the first 4.5 hours of your sleep cycle are the most important.
+That is why the first 4.5 hours of your sleep cycle are the most important.
 It is an absolute minimum.
 Most people need more sleep.

 What are the consequences of too little (deep) sleep?

 When you sleep too little or have a disturbed sleep-wake rhythm, you can experience various consequences.
-For example, you may suffer from mood and concentration problems, but it can also lead to eating problems, a disturbed biological clock, and psychiatric disorders such as psychosis or depression.
+You may suffer from mood and concentration problems, but it can also lead to eating problems, a disturbed biological clock, and psychiatric disorders such as psychosis or depression.
 In addition, the physical consequences of too little sleep should not be underestimated.
-Obesity is, for example, a common problem among people who sleep too little.
-As well as cardiovascular diseases, diabetes, irritable bowel syndrome, and possibly even cancer.
+Obesity is, for example, a common problem among people with too little sleep.
+As well as heart and vascular diseases, diabetes, irritable bowel syndrome, and possibly even cancer.

 3 tips to improve your deep sleep

-As you can now imagine, good and deep sleep is very important.
-Rest is necessary to give the brain a chance to process experiences and to allow the body to recover.
-It is advisable to promote and extend your deep sleep.
-There are three methods that can enhance your deep sleep:
+As you can probably imagine by now, sleeping well and deeply is very important.
+Rest is necessary to give the brain the chance to process experiences and to allow the body to recover.
+It is therefore wise to promote and extend your deep sleep.
+There are three methods that can promote your deep sleep:

-1. Do not eat too heavily and avoid alcohol in the last hours before you go to sleep.
+1. Do not eat too heavily and do not drink alcohol in the last hours before going to sleep.

 2. Sleep in a well-darkened environment.
 The production of melatonin, the hormone that makes you sleepy, is inhibited by light.

-3. Allow your body to relax well to improve your deep sleep.
+3. Let your body relax well to improve your deep sleep.

 Can a weighted blanket improve my deep sleep?

 Yes, a weighted blanket can improve your deep sleep.
-This is because a weighted blanket responds to tip three above: it allows your body to relax better before and during your night's rest.
+This is because a weighted blanket addresses tip three above: it helps your body relax better before and during your night's rest.

 Our weighted blankets are made heavier with a filling of hypoallergenic glass sand.
 The extra weight of the weighted blanket feels like a comfortable hug.
-This calming effect signals to your body that it feels safe, the happiness hormones serotonin and endorphin are produced, your nervous system relaxes, and you fall into a wonderfully deep sleep.
+Due to this calming effect, your body receives the signal that it feels safe, the happiness chemicals serotonin and endorphins are produced, your nervous system relaxes, and you fall into a wonderfully deep sleep.

 €10,- discount?